 Since supplementing is very important for people with MS, he recommends looking for a good vitamin D supplement.

 “I always recommend a drop form, suspended in a healthy fat (MCT oil is a good choice) and always ensuring you are supplementing with the active form, vitamin D3,” explains Raponi.

 “Any supplement you find in the D2 form, or as a tablet or capsule that is not suspended in a fat, is less effective and a waste of your money,” he adds.

 How to choose a vitamin D supplement

-- Suspend dose in MCT oil or another healthy fat.
+- Shop for MCT oil online.
+Suspend the dose of vitamin D in MCT oil or another healthy fat.

-While the studies show a promising trend, many experts say more research is needed on the optimal dose of vitamin D for reducing the risk of MS.
+While the studies point toward a promising trend, many experts say more research is needed on the optimal dose of vitamin D for reducing the risk of MS.

 However, despite the lack of definitive evidence, experts say vitamin D is viewed as safe, inexpensive, and likely to provide a benefit to people with MS, especially if they’re considered vitamin D deficient.

 Editor’s note: These interviews were originally conducted in 2018, and this article was originally published on June 26, 2018.
 It received an additional medical review in 2021.